mrinoybanerjee/Transaction-Classification/README.md

 # Bank-BERT 💰

 ## Overview
-Bank-BERT categorizes bank transactions using a fine-tuned BERT-base model from Hugging Face's transformers library.
-This application can be run as a script for batch processing or as a web app using Streamlit, which provides a user-friendly interface and visual analytics of categorized transactions.
+Bank-BERT leverages a fine-tuned BERT model from Hugging Face's transformers library to efficiently categorize bank transactions.
+This versatile application supports both script-based batch processing and an interactive web interface via Streamlit, which offers user-friendly visual analytics on transaction categories.

 ## Features
-- **Transaction Categorization**: Classifies bank transactions into predefined categories using a fine-tuned BERT model.
+- **Transaction Categorization**: Utilizes a fine-tuned BERT model to accurately classify bank transactions into predefined categories.
-- **Data Visualization**: Displays visual analytics including pie charts of transaction categories, bar charts of spending by category, and line charts of spending trends over time.
+- **Data Visualization**: Provides dynamic visual analytics, including pie charts of transaction categories, bar charts detailing spending by category, and line charts to visualize spending trends.
-- **File Handling**: Processes uploaded CSV files through a web interface and gives the option to downloaded categorized csv file.
+- **File Handling**: Facilitates the processing of uploaded CSV files through a web interface, with options for downloading categorized data.
-- **Model Management**: Handles model training, saving, loading, and inference within the Python ecosystem.
+- **Model Management**: Efficiently manages the lifecycle of the model including training, saving, loading, and inference.

 ## Installation

 ### Prerequisites
-- Python 3.8 or later
+- Python 3.8 or higher
-- pip for managing Python packages
+- pip for Python package management

 ### Dependencies
-Install the required Python packages using pip:
+Install the necessary Python packages with pip:

 ```bash
 pip install -r requirements.txt